UNINETTSigma2/documentation/hpc_machines/olivia/olivia-nird.md

 Cons:

+- You may waste some CPU and GPU cycles on computes while waiting for data transfer from NIRD
 - Potentially slower performance when multiple jobs access the same storage simultaneously
-- Risk of I/O bottlenecks
+- Risk of I/O bottlenecks and lockups
 - No write access to NIRD from compute nodes
+- Suitable for small datasets (e.g. less then 10000 files, and/or smaller then 100 GB)

 ## Best Practices for Data Management